datakind/datakit-smallholder-farmers-fall-2025/Challenge 4_ Crop Questions/Yuhui_Lien/README.md

 * Preliminary results show a clear imbalance, with 66% being Specific Questions and roughly 34% being General Questions.

-* The line chart shows that while Specific Questions generally dominate, I observed a distinct convergence between August 2021 and September 2021.

 ## 2. Data